taih304/Linux-Shell/Physical layer/Process/Interrupt.md

 An **ISR** (Interrupt Service Routine) is an interrupt handler, a callback subroutine (i.e a function) which is called when an interrupt is encountered.
 ISR does not return anything.
 An ISR returns nothing because there is no caller in the software to read the returned values.

+We can use function inside ISR as long as that function is not invoked from other portion of the code.

+**Interrupt latency** is the time required for an ISR responds to an interrupt.

+Interrupt latency can be minimized by writing short ISR routine and by not delaying interrupts for more time.

 For implementation of ISR, check the corresponding document in C and other MCU repositories, like AVR Arduino framework.